 Lead generation is a process of establishing a constant flow of potential buyers acquisition.

 The phenomenon of lead generation is related to applied marketing tactics.
 Its purpose is to find potential consumers by studying a specific target audience.
-It develops methods of attracting customers through advertising in search engines and the use of topical websites.
+It develops methods of attracting customers through advertising in search engines and the use of relevant websites.

 Here is our monstrous guide on lead generation (beware the rabbit hole)

-Important parameters and characteristics of the marketing funnel
+Essential parameters and characteristics of the marketing funnel

 The following distinctive features are typical for lead-generation channels: